-An electronic version of the RFP, in .PDF format only, is available through the University of Kentucky Purchasing Division web site: www.uky.edu/purchasing/bidlist.htm
+An electronic version of the RFP, in .PDF format only, is available through the University of Kentucky Purchasing Division website at: https://purchasing.uky.edu/bid-and-proposal-opportunities.

 3.6 Proposed Deviations from the RFP

 The stated requirements appearing elsewhere in this RFP shall become a part of the terms and conditions of any resulting contract.
 Any deviations therefrom must be specifically defined in accordance with the transmittal letter, Section 4.3 (d).
 If accepted by the University, the deviations shall become part of the contract, but such deviations must not be in conflict with the basic nature of this RFP.